chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Infrastructure-Analysis.md

 This helps us know who has write access to the repos

-Official core repos that have significant impact on PureScript community's documentation or build process as a whole
+Core repos that have significant impact on PureScript community's documentation or build process as a whole

 - PureScript language repo
 - Pursuit repo